-Many horses cope well with the heat, but when the ambient temperature is hot and your horse is too, then it is important to help him cool down as sweating alone is not always enough.
-We asked Dr David Marlin about the correct action to take.
+Many horses cope well with the heat, but when the ambient temperature is hot and your horse is too, then it is important to help them cool down as sweating alone is not always enough.
+Your Horse asked equine scientist Dr David Marlin about the correct action to take so that you are armed with the best advice when taking care of a horse in summer.

 1. Decide if he should stay in or go out